Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/TP1.png)

-On this example the Touchpoint name is "Chat Throughput (PCC), which is the type of Touchpoint designed to count processes.
+On this example the Touchpoint name is "Chat Throughput (PCC), and the PCC means that this is the type of Touchpoint designed to count processes.

 * Status "On" or "Off": This option allows you to enable or disable a touchpoint for display mode.
-To access this view, right click on the particular touchpoint and click on the option "ON/OFF".
+To access this view, right click on the particular touchpoint you want to work with and click on the option "ON/OFF".

 ![image](screenshots/Example_status_on_off_TP_1.png)

+To turn Off the Touchpoint, click on the On button, and to turn it back ON again, right click on the Touchpoint again and click on the OFF button.

 * Dashboard_url: Corresponds to the link that directs to the Touchpoint dashboard.
 ASK HOW TO GET THIS LINK